Frequently Asked Questions

 • NCEA and NZ Scholarship exams are timetabled and assessed by NZQA.

 • We'll email you after you've submitted your registration to let you know who you need to contact.
+It is important to submit your registration first.

-• The final day to register for the Common Assessment Activity is 25 July.
+• The final date to register for TAPā is 4 July.

-• If you wish to register for any other externally assessed standards, you will need to do so at the same time.
+• If you wish to register for any other externally assessed standards, you will need to do so at the same time as you register for TAPā.

-• The Common Assessment Activity is sat at a special Te Kura venue.
+• TAPā is sat in September at a special Te Kura venue.

 • The final day to register for the DCAT is 25 July.

-• If you wish to register for any other externally assessed standards, you will need to do so at the same time as you register for the DCAT.
+• If you wish to register for any other externally assessed standards, you will need to do so at the same time as you register for DCAT.

-Portfolio submissions for:
+Portfolio / Report / Kete Manarua submissions for:

-• NZ Scholarship Music
+• NZ Scholarship for Health & Physical Education, Music

 Where do I sit my end of year exams?